Zucchini Lemon Bread (Whole Grain, Dairy Free, Lower Sugar)

 Freezing Tip: I use to grate and freeze zucchini to make bread in winter, but I found I just didn’t use it much.
 Plus, there’s the whole “do you drain or not?” when baking with it.
 When I found that zucchini bread froze beautifully for at least six months, I started tripling the recipes we wanted to have enough to freeze.
 Now we love having loaves waiting for us in the freezer!

-Everyone who tried this loves it - and I'm sure you will too!
-So get your hands on some zucchini (isn't it funny how it's feast-or-famine with zucchini?) and make these soon - I know you won't be sorry.
+Everyone who tried this lemon zucchini bread loves it – and I’m sure you will too!
+So get your hands on some zucchini and make these soon – I know you won’t be sorry.

 Ingredients